r1cksec/cheatsheets/other/http-request-smuggling.md

-### if a time delay occurs the site might be vulnerable
+### If a time delay occurs the site might be vulnerable
 ```
 POST / HTTP/1.1
 Host: <domain>